 PEYA is a regional network of over 1400 action-oriented students in Peel concerned about environmental issues and determined to make positive change.

 It offers monthly opportunities for networking and volunteering in various environmental stewardship initiatives.
 Visit peyalliance.ca

 If you are a youth and have a passion for local food, become a Local Food Ambassador!
 Ambassadors play an important role in helping us grow food at the Iceland Teaching Garden, promoting the importance of local food in the community, and selling #GrownInMississauga produce at farmers’ markets.
 This is a great opportunity to work towards high school volunteer hours and gain leadership skills in community development.
 E-mail firstname.lastname@example.org to become an Ambassador.

 Recruiting now for the 2018 growing season!

 Are you talented with a camera and passionate about capturing moments in the community that can tell an inspiring story?
 We need volunteer photographers for the many exciting programs, demonstrations, and workshops that we facilitate in the community.
-If interested,
+Please email email@example.com

-to let us know you’re willing to commit to be our volunteer photographer, and subscribe
+to let us know you are willing to commit to be a volunteer photographer.